Answers to faculty and staff questions about living-learning. See below for more housing-related FAQs.

-In addition to student housing and learning support space, there are a number of student service functions in amenity spaces located at street and courtyard levels of Putt and Delaney halls and the Suites on Maple.
-Delaney and Putt halls house the IT Support Center, Applied Research Lab, Office of Social Equity and Civic Engagement, African American Cultural Center, and the Office of International Education.
-The Suites on Maple East building houses the Center for Health and Well-Being, and Ruddock Hall houses the Office of Housing, Residentiual Living, and Dining.
+In addition to student housing and learning support space, there are a number of student service functions in amenity spaces located at street and courtyard levels of Delaney and Putt halls, Suites on Maple East and Ruddock Halls all have such amenities.
+Click on the above building links for details.

 How have decisions been made regarding living-learning communities at IUP, and what impact have faculty members had on that vision?